sahlet-official/userlog/Specification/Specification.md

 3. User story.
 [TODO: issue reference]()<br>
 Clear log scenario.<br>
 As a user, I want to have an option to clear the log.<br>
-When a clear log scenario is called - it opens the clear log confirmation window.<br>
+When a clear log scenario is called - it opens the confirmation window for clear log.<br>
 4. User story.
 [TODO: issue reference]()<br>
 Show About scenario.<br>
 5. User story.
 [TODO: issue reference]()<br>